douglasteeple/FollowMeDNN/README.md

 This project consists of the following:

-* Implemented the Fully Convolutional Network (FCN) deep neural network.
+* Implementing the Fully Convolutional Network (FCN) deep neural network.
-* Gathered simulation data, training and validation, with and without hero, using the Unity simulator.
+* Gathering simulation data, training and validation, with and without hero, using the Unity simulator.
-* Trained the model on an Amazon AWS instance.
+* Training the model on an Amazon AWS instance.
-* Checked the score for accuracy.
+* Checking the score for accuracy.
-* Ran the model in the simulator to follow the hero.
+* Running the model in the simulator to follow the hero.

 <table align="center">